-Mary Meeker, an analyst at Kleiner Perkins Caufield Byers who reviews technology trends every year, once said “Mobile to overtake fixed Internet access by 2014” and looking at current technology trends we can easily say that statement continues to be true and bold.
+Mary Meeker, an analyst at Kleiner Perkins Caufield Byers who reviews technology trends every year, once said “Mobile to overtake fixed Internet access by 2014” and looking at current technology trends we can easily say that statement not only came to fruition…but continues to be true and bold.

 With a massive increase in smartphone adoption and an ever-increasing internet penetration into rural locations, it has become easier than ever for users to access the internet while moving from one place to another.
 Whether it’s from the subway to their apartment or from the farmhouse to the fields, an expectation has been created that the Internet, and the sites that fuel it, will be available anywhere…anytime.

 This expectation holds true for mobile apps, as well.

 Mobile applications often provide ease of access to information, as you don’t have to open your browser every time and type the long website address.
 On the service provider side, mobile apps provide many benefits beyond web sites, including enhanced customer engagement, usage tracking, brand building, brand recall, etc.

 However, just like websites, the number of mobile apps in every industry is continually increasing and it’s often difficult to make your mobile application visible to your target audience.
 Reaching the top 10 in app rankings and make your application visible in search results is not an easy tasks, mostly due to the volume of competition.

 However, for those promoting apps, following a few fundamental basics and some additional efforts can have a positive impact on your mobile app ranking on Google.

 One other thing to mention.
 When it comes to improving organic search results for your mobile app, there are two aspects that you need to consider.
 The first one is known as ASO or app store optimization where we optimize our application to rank higher in an app store.
 The second aspect of the optimization, called SEO or Search Engine Optimization, refers to optimizing the app for the search engine results pages or SERPs.